reymon359/how-to-live/advices/The world is not fair/index.md

 ---
 # The world is not fair

-The world we live on is not fair.
+The world we live in is not fair.
+Which is not bad nor good, it's just the reality.

 Avoid complaining and blaming others for it.
-This will only stop you to do something about it.
+This will only stop you to do something.

-Be proactive, adapt to the situation and look for a solution to our problem.
+Be proactive, adapt to the situation, and look for a solution to your problem.

 Don't compare yourself with others.
-Everyone has their own lifes with good things but also bad ones.
+Everyone has their own lives with good things but also bad ones.

 Take care of your mental health and don't feel angry or frustrated about an injustice.